 Ellyn: I learned a lot there.
 Floor nursing is very different from ER nursing, I had to hone my skills, and really work on time management and organization.
 [The step-down was] very all over the place, it’s not structured like the floor.
 You just go with whatever you need to go with.
 Your assessments have to be at a certain time, your checks are at a certain time, your meds are at a certain time.
 That’s all floor nursing.

-NurseGrid: That sounds like such rich, diverse experience.
+NurseGrid: That sounds like such a rich, diverse experience.
 What sort of nursing do you provide now?

 I’m a sedation nurse – we sedate up to moderate sedation.
 I also monitor vitals and the patient’s respiratory status.
 I document the entire procedure, so what I’m doing and what the doctor’s doing.